Dollar, yields rise ahead of speech by Fed's Powell

 "That will be a headwind, as long as the 10-year remains

-Bets that the Fed will raise rates by 50 basis points at its
+Bets in recent days on how much the Fed will raise rates at

 Traders of fed funds futures last priced in a 60.5% chance